amaan4152/3D-Pose-Estimation/README.md

 -Multithreading to capture camera frames simultaneously

+-Integrate multithreading with triangulation

+-Easily selectable user options (Aaron)

 ---------------------------------------------------------------------------

 To-Do:

--Separate OpenPose dependency from core functions (Everyone)

--Integrate multithreading with triangulation (Amaan)

--Easily selectable user options (Aaron)
+-Create GUI with integrated user options (Aaron

 -Translate 3D coordinates to skeleton for visualization in Blender (Amaan)

--Translate 3D coordinates to skeleton for visualization in Unity (Aaron)

--Android and IOS application to capture frames from two phones instead of two USB webcams (Aaron)

 ---------------------------------------------------------------------------

 Future Plans:

+-Android and IOS application to capture frames from two phones instead of two USB webcams (Aaron)

 -Create custom models to use instead of OpenPose using TensorFlow

--Create GUI with integrated user options
+-Translate 3D coordinates to skeleton for visualization in Unity (Aaron)